 - Live within your means and practice self-discipline.
 If you can’t afford something, don’t buy it.

-- Be intentional about creating a workable financial plan, giving generously, and strategically building your financial resources step by step.
+- Be intentional about creating a workable financial plan.
+Give generously, and strategically build your financial resources step by step.

 - Don’t make major financial decisions without talking them over thoroughly.

 - Sit down together at least once a month and create a spending plan.
 This will enhance your communication and encourage healthy decision making in all aspects of your marriage.